kriskowal/tigerblood/README.md

 ## ftw(value, winning_opt, failing_opt)

-Arranges for a winning to be called:
+Arranges for winning to be called:

 * with the value as its sole argument
 * in a future turn of the event loop